 This is a disorder of unusual expression of CD4+ T cells.
-Mycosis fungoides is a cutaneous T-cell lymphoma, while Sezary syndrome is a T-cell leukemia, as it is a hematologic neoplasm.
+Mycosis fungoides and Sezary syndrome are subtypes of cutaneous T-cell lymphomas, distinguished through severity and leukemic involvement.
+Sezary syndrome has a worse prognosis than mycosis fungoides.

 Mycosis fungoides and Sezary syndrome have an average age of onset between 40 and 60 years of age.
 It is extremely rare for the disease to appear before the age of 20.
 Often with Sezary syndrome, patients may present in their 60's, having already developed mycosis fungoides earlier in their lives.